dachshund-ncu/maser-archive-dashboard/README.md

 ## Target platform
 Gnu/Linux
 ## Requirements
-App is teste under git version 2.34.1 and python 3.10.
+App is tested under git version 2.34.1 and python 3.10.
-Python 3.8 and newer should be fine (but it is not guaranteed)
+Python 3.8 and newer should be fine (but it is not guaranteed).
 ## Setting up the repository
 ```bash
 git clone https://github.com/dachshund-ncu/maser-archive-dashboard.git